Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Experimental results

-Most interestingly, above 14 T, $m_c$ for $\theta = 0^{\circ}$ increases almost linearly, as depicted by a dashed line, with increasing magnetic field strength.
+Most interestingly, above 14 T, $m_c$ for $\theta = 0^{\circ}$ increases almost linearly, as depicted by a line, with increasing magnetic field strength.
 We, however, did not observe such a progressive field-dependent enhancement in $m_c$ values at $\theta = 90^{\circ}$.
 The average $m_c$ at $\theta = 90^{\circ}$ is 0.61$\pm$ 0.07 $m_e$, which corresponds well with the effective mass of the heavy band of bulk KTO \cite{PhysRevB.86.121107}.

 Next, we analyze the oscillations for LAO/STO measured at different temperatures in the range of 0.1 - 3.0 K (Fig. 4(a)).
-To ensure that the analysis is not primarily influenced by the superimposition of oscillations of multiple frequencies, we estimate $m_c$ for this system by fitting not only the temperature dependence of the oscillations amplitude (Fig. 4(b)) but also the FFT amplitude (Appendix A4) to Eq.
-(1).
-We attribute the large discrepancy between the low-field $m_c$ values determined from the oscillations amplitude and the FFT amplitude to the superimposition effect and poor resolution of oscillations in low fields ($B$ < 14 T).
+To ensure that the analysis is not primarily influenced by the superimposition of oscillations of multiple frequencies, we estimate $m_c$ for this system from the temperature dependence of FFT amplitude (Appendix A6).
 Very similar to EuO/KTO, the lowest value of $m_c$ (1.6 $\pm$ 0.1 $m_e$) corresponds to the heavy subband of STO-2DES \cite{Delugas2011, rubi2020aperiodic}.
 Interestingly, $m_c$ for LAO/STO also increases with the magnetic field, bearing a resemblance with the data reported by Y. Xie \emph{et al.}\cite{xie2014quantum} in the moderate field range (4 - 15 T).

 In conclusion, both interfaces exhibit a progressive enhancement of the cyclotron mass for $\theta = 0^{\circ}$ as the magnetic field intensifies.
 Since both the cyclotron mass $m_c$ ($= \frac{\hbar^2}{2\pi}\frac{\partial A_k}{\partial E}$) and the frequency of the quantum oscillations $F$ ($=\frac{\hbar}{2\pi e}A_k$) are related to the $k$-space area enclosed by the cyclotron orbit $A_k$, we next examine any eventual variation of the oscillations periodicity with magnetic field.